1to1marketing/python-api-challenge/API-challenge-master/README.md

 * See [Example Solution](WeatherPy_Example.pdf) for a reference on expected format.

 ## Hints and Considerations

-* The city data is generated based on random coordinates; as such, your outputs will not be an exact match to the provided starter notebook.

 * You may want to start this assignment by refreshing yourself on the [geographic coordinate system](http://desktop.arcgis.com/en/arcmap/10.3/guide-books/map-projections/about-geographic-coordinate-systems.htm).